Bassoon, Clarinet, Piano, Musicianship

-Neil has been teaching for DaCapo for 15 years.
-Neil is a key member of the DaCapo team at Wren Academy, teaching classroom music in the Primary School, one-to-one lessons on bassoon, clarinet, saxophone and piano, and conducting both the Primary and Secondary Orchestras.
+Neil also teaches one-to-one lessons on bassoon, clarinet, saxophone and piano, and conducts both the Primary and Secondary Orchestras.
 At the DaCapo Saturday Centre he teaches one-to-one lessons and ensembles and is a mentor for other teachers.

 He graduated from the Guildhall Hall School of Music & Drama, where he studied the bassoon with Meyrick Alexander, Robin O’Neill and Ian Cuthill.
 He has a varied performing career, playing in orchestras, chamber groups, recording sessions and at music festivals.
 He has also worked in music-education publishing as a Music Education Editor for Bloomsbury Publishers, Boosey & Hawkes and Music Sales.